AngelosDid/AResCoN/README.md

 ## 📋 Prerequisites

 * A primary output of Cellpose (recommended) or Stardist (only for no z-axis filtering) is required.
-You can find notebooks for training/predictions on Cellpose github page.
-A notebook for predictions is also attached here.
+You can find notebooks for training on Cellpose github page but you should use the notebook attached here for Cellpose inferences!

 * The naming of the obtained ROIs must be similar to the ROIs provided in the repository, namely 001_001, 001_002, 001_003 and so on.
 Your ROIs will obtain by default these names if you run the label (mask) to ROI conversion option in AResCoN.